Trepak: Folk songs

-In Classical music
+In classical music

-The "Neva variation" (in the Moscow production, the Moskva River) in Marius Petipa's ballet "The Pharaoh's Daughter" (1862) ended with a Trepak.
+The "Neva variation" (in the Moscow production, the Moskva River) in Marius Petipa's ballet The Pharaoh's Daughter (1862) ended with a Trepak.

 The third of Anton Rubinstein's Seven National Dances, Op.82 (1868) is named "Russkaya I Trepak" and is split into two movements.

 The third of Modest Mussorgsky's Songs and Dances of Death (mid-1870s) is named "Trepak".

 The dance was also used in the last movement of Pyotr Ilyich Tchaikovsky's Violin Concerto in D major, Op.
 35 (1878).

 The sixth of Zygmunt Noskowski's Ruthenian Melodies (Mélodies ruthéniennes), Op.
-33 (1981) is named "Tropak".
+33 (1891) is named "Tropak".

 One of its best known representations is "Trepak" (also known as the "Russian Dance") from Tchaikovsky's ballet The Nutcracker (1892).

 It is featured in the “Dance and Song of the Skomorokhs” from the first scene of Nikolai Rimsky-Korsakov's opera-bylina “Sadko” (1897).

-"Oy, hop tyny-ny" is an arrangement of a Ukrainian folk variant by Mykola Lysenko and Marko Kropyvnytskyi, it's among the few works that contain lyrics.

 The "Russian dance" in Igor Stravinsky's ballet Petrushka (1911) features a Trepak.

 An arrangement of a Ukrainian folk variant for orchestra and soprano titled "Tropak" by Louis Katzman has been recorded in 1928 at Brunswick records in the USA.

-The soundtrack of Disney's Fantasia also feautures a Trepak.

-Hlib Taranov's "Concerto for Balalaika and Bandura with orchestra" (1954) features a Tropak.

-Recordings

-The Harmonies orchestra of Vasily Varshavsky possibly created the first audio recording of a Trepak in 1905.